 Find us in the heart of Red Deer at 4701 30th Street - just 2 blocks east of The Black Knight Inn.
 Hope to see you!

 Join us for a fun pull at the Didsbury Ag Society Rodeo Grounds, 1 mile north and half a mile west of Didsbury.
-Weigh in is expected to run from 9AM to 11Am; pulling begins as soon as weigh in is finished.
-There will be an entry fee of $20 but each competitor may enter an unlimited number of tractors for that fee.
+Registration starts at 9AM; scales will be available if needed.
+Pulling begins at noon.
+There will be an entry fee of $20 per competitor but that covers an unlimited number of tractors.
 Camping is free and concessions will be open.
 Everyone is welcome!

-The Strathcona Vintage Tractor Association is hosting their 9th Annual Vintage Tractor Pull northwest of Ardrossan (northeast of Sherwood Park) on the weekend of August 24 & 25.
+The Strathcona Vintage Tractor Association is hosting their 10th Annual Vintage Tractor Pull northwest of Ardrossan (northeast of Sherwood Park) on the weekend of August 23 & 24.
 The location is at Strathcona County's historic Bremner Farm, 53452 Rge Rd 225.
 The Bremner Farm is 4.0 km north of highway 16 on the west side of range road 225.
-We expect up to 100 tractors to be competing in ten classes from under 2500 lbs to 12000 lbs.
+We expect up to 100 tractors to be competing in ten classes from under 2,500 lbs to 12,000 lbs.
 Our weight classes include four separate classes for lightweight tractors under 4000 pounds.
-Tractors must be stock 1960 and older to compete for prizes but we do provide demonstration pulling opportunities for non-stock tractors if requested and all participants are welcome.
-We have a drive-on digital electronic scale for weighing and a PTO dyno will be on site to check the horsepower of your tractor if you wish.
+Tractors must be stock 1960 and older to compete for prizes but we do provide demonstration pulling opportunities for non-stock tractors if requested in advance and all participants are welcome.
+We have a drive-on digital electronic scale for weighing.
 There are activities for all members of the family including horse and wagon rides, childrens toy tractor pulling, a kid's play area, a silent auction, and various vintage farming demonstrations.
 Concessions for food and drinks will be provided along with washroom facilities.
 Grandstands and a large shelter tent will be on site for spectators.
 You are welcome to bring your own lawn chairs if you wish.
-Tours of the historic Bremner Mansion might be offered by Strathcona County staff.
-Tractor registration and weighing starts mid - afternoon on Friday, August 23 and continues into the evening and again on Saturday morning before pulling starts.
+Tours of the historic Bremner Mansion are offered by Strathcona County staff.
+Tractor registration and weighing starts mid-afternoon on Friday, August 22 and continues into the evening and again on Saturday morning before pulling starts.
 We encourage weighing to be completed on Friday to avoid delays on Saturday morning.
 Hauling trailers can be left on site over the weekend and some sites are available for overnight RV parking at no charge.
 Site security on Friday and Saturday nights is provided.
-Participants must attend scheduled safety meetings each morning before pulling begins.
+Participants must attend a scheduled safety meeting on Saturday morning before pulling begins.
 Rules, weight classes, starting times, insurance requirements and other information is posted on our website at www.strathconavintagetractor.com.

 The Reynolds-Alberta Museum's collection of steam engines, farm machinery and old tractors takes to the fields!
 Watch threshing, stooking, binding, plowing and baling demonstrations on the museum grounds.